If You Find This World Bad, You Should See Some of the Others

 "If You Find This World Bad, You Should See Some of the Others", also known as the "Metz speech", is a 1977 speech and essay by science fiction writer Philip K. Dick.
 He delivered it as the guest of honor on September 24, 1977, at the Second Metz International Science Fiction Festival in Metz, France.
 Dick prepared his first version of the speech by May of that year, but was asked to deliver a shorter version due to time constraints.
 The Metz speech, in its shorter form, was recorded on video and was translated to the French audience by an interpreter.
 Dick's speech lays out his characteristic, yet arcane thoughts on the philosophy of space and time and the concept of alternate universes within a hypothetical multiverse.
-The speech also discusses Dick's strange and unusual visions from 1974, his interpretation of Christian Gnosticism, and the role of alternate history in his published work.
+The speech also discusses Dick's strange and unusual visions from 1974, his interpretation of Christian gnosticism, and the role of alternate history in his published work.

 The speech was not well received.
 Dick spoke in a monotone voice, the interpreter's transcript differed from Dick's speech due to a last minute rewrite, and the audience was left confused and bewildered.
 At the time, nobody knew exactly what to make of the speech, as it defied conventional wisdom.
 Some accused Dick of being under the influence, which may have been true, or even of trying to start his own religion, which was a misunderstanding.
 Later, some critics argued that Dick had gone insane while writing Valis, which he talks about working on in the speech itself, but this conclusion was heavily debated with no clear resolution one way or the other.
 Dick himself admitted in the speech that what he was saying was neither provable nor rational.
-Several years later, he would admit that the speech "made no sense whatever".
+Several years later, he admitted that the speech "made no sense whatever".
 The speech was subsequently published in print form as an edited essay in French, English, German, and Italian, from 1978 to 1991.
 The audio portion was first broadcast on the radio in 1978, and again in 1982.